w3c/resource-timing/Explainers/Content-Type.md

 It would be an empty string if the CORS[^2] check fails

-Content-type is only reflected if it is one among a set of predefined allowed values.
-It has to be a mimetype that is identified in https://mimesniff.spec.whatwg.org/#mime-type-groups and is documented in Mimesniff spec.

-For instance if we have a Content-Type : `image/png34232` returned from the server, the mimetype would match with `image/png`, the suffix is discarded and only the matched mimetype `image/png` would be exposed.
+User agents are allowed to truncate the Content-type values.
+For instance if we have a Content-Type : `image/png34232` returned from the server, user agents may choose to only return `image/png`.

 ## Potential Spec Changes

 Fetch
-- Extracting content type from response's Header list.
+- Add content type field to response body info
-- Set content-type to empty string if mode is `navigate` and not same origin.
+- In fetch reponse handover 3.3.6, set response body info's content type to empty string if mode is `navigate` and not same origin or if response is an  opaque response.
-- Pass in content-type as parameter to `Mark resource timing`

 Resource Timing Level 2
 - [4.3](https://w3c.github.io/resource-timing/#sec-performanceresourcetiming) : Adding new field to interface : contentType
-- Mark resource timing takes new parameter `mimeType` and passes it to Setup resource timing entry
-- In Setup resource timing entry, value of `contentType` is set to matched value if the MIMEtype's [essence](https://mimesniff.spec.whatwg.org/#mime-type-essence)'s prefix matches one of [MIME type groups](https://mimesniff.spec.whatwg.org/#mime-type-groups), and otherwise to the empty string
+- The `contentType` getter steps are to return this's resource info's content type's essence.
+The user agent may truncate the value in an implementation-defined way.
 - [4.5](https://w3c.github.io/resource-timing/#sec-cross-origin-resources) : `contentType` would be an empty string if CORS[^2] check fails